uxff/cronhubot/README.md

 more details about expression format [here](https://godoc.org/github.com/robfig/cron#hdr-CRON_Expression_Format)

-## 业务方回复消息格式约定
+## response promise by callbacked server

-* 消息格式
+* message format:
-    * 业务方收到回调后需要返回以下格式的json数据
+    * json is expected.
-    * 本服务收到后，根据状态码判断当前定时任务是不是有效
+    * code value cause the job status changing:
-    * 若业务方返回200，则代表定时任务正常
+    * case code equal 200, job will continue;
-    * 若业务方返回400，则代表当前定时任务需要删除，后期不再通知业务方
+    * case code equal 400, job will stop, do not run callback in next cron cycle;
-    * 本服务只根据code码做逻辑判断，message内容不做要求
+    * message will be ignored.
     ```json
     {
         "code":200,